-Orrick, Herrington & Sutcliffe LLP, Bond Counsel, delivered an opinion on February 20, 2003 to the effect that, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2003A-8V Bonds (the "Series 2003A-8V Bonds") is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-It was the further opinion of Bond Counsel that interest on the Series 2003A-8V Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observed that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel was also of the opinion that interest on the Series 2003A-8V Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-Bond Counsel expressed no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2003A-8V Bonds.
-In connection with the remarketing of the Series 2003A-8V Bonds, Bond Counsel will deliver its opinion that such remarketing will not adversely affect the tax-exempt status of the Series 2003A-8V Bonds.
-Bond Counsel will deliver its opinion on the current tax status of the Series 2003A-8V Bonds.
-See "Part 9-TAX MATTERS."
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2003A-5/6 Bonds and the Series 2008B-C/D Bonds (the "Remarketed Bonds") is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
+In the further opinion of Bond Counsel, interest on the Remarketed Bonds is not a specific preference item for purposes of the federal individual and corporate alternative minimum taxes, and interest on the Series 2008B-C/D Bonds is not included in adjusted current earnings when calculating corporate alternative minimum taxels income.
+Bond Counsel observes, however, that interest on the Series 2003A-5/6 Bonds is included in adjusted current earnings when calculating corporate alternative minimum taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Remarketed Bonds.
+See "Part 9-TAX MATTERS" herein."

-New York Local Government Assistance Corporation (A Public Benefit Corporation of the State of New York) Series 2003A-8V Subordinate Lien Refunding Bonds
+New York Local Government Assistance Corporation (A Public Benefit Corporation of the State of New York) \$102,325,000 Series 2008B-C/D Refunding Bonds (Senior Lien) \$182,670,000 Series 2003A-5/6 Subordinate Lien Refunding Bonds